 - Automobile competition.
 Given cheap and ubiquitous road transport systems, public transit faced strong competition and lost ridership in relative terms and, in some cases, in absolute terms.
 The higher the level of automobile dependency, the more inappropriate the public transit level of service.
 The convenience of the automobile outpaces the public service being offered.

 - Fare structures.
 Historically, most public transit systems have abandoned a distance-based fare structure for a simpler flat fare system.
-This had the unintended consequence of discouraging short trips, for which most transit systems are well suited for, and encouraging longer trips that tend to be costlier per user than the fares they generate.
-Information systems offer the possibility for transit systems to move back to a more equitable distance-based fare structure, particularly with smartcards that enable to charge according to the point of entry and exit within the public transit system.
+This had the unintended consequence of discouraging short trips, for which most transit systems are well suited, and encouraging longer trips that tend to be costlier per user than the fares they generate.
+Information systems allow transit systems to return to a more equitable distance-based fare structure, particularly with smartcards that enable charging according to the point of entry and exit within the public transit system.

 - Legacy costs.
 Most public transit systems employ unionized labor that has consistently used strikes (or the threat of labor disruptions) and the acute disruptions they create as leverage to negotiate favorable contracts, including health and retirement benefits.
-Since public transit is subsidized, these costs were not well reflected in the fare systems.
-In many transit systems, additional subsidies went into compensation or covered past debt, not necessarily into performance improvements or additional infrastructure.
-As most governments face stringent budgetary constraints because of social welfare commitments, public transit agencies are being forced to reassess their budgets through an unpopular mix of higher fares, deferred maintenance, and the breaking of labor contracts.
+Since public transit is subsidized, the fare systems did not reflect these costs well.
+In many transit systems, additional subsidies went into compensation or covered past debt, not necessarily performance improvements or additional infrastructure.
+As most governments face stringent budgetary constraints because of social welfare commitments, public transit agencies are forced to reassess their budgets through an unpopular mix of higher fares, deferred maintenance, and the breaking of labor contracts.

 - Self-driving vehicles.
-Developments in information technologies let anticipate in the coming years the availability of self-driving vehicles.
-Such a development would entail point to point services by on-demand vehicles and a much better utilization level of such assets.
-This system could compete directly with transit systems due to its convenience, comfort, and likely affordability.
+Developments in information technologies underline that self-driving vehicles could be deployed in large numbers.
+Such a development would entail point-to-point services by on-demand vehicles and a much better utilization level of such assets.
+This system could compete directly with transit systems due to its convenience, comfort, and affordability.

-Therefore, public transit systems are challenged to remain relevant to urban mobility as well as to increase its market share.
-The increasing volatility in petroleum prices since 2006 provides uncertainties in the costs of transit fleet ownership and operations and how effective it is to convert transit fleets to alternative energy sources.
-A younger generation with a preference in living in higher density areas perceives the automobile as a less attractive proposition than the prior generations.
+Therefore, public transit systems are challenged to remain relevant to urban mobility as well as to increase their market share.
+The volatility in energy prices and the push toward decarbonization provide uncertainties in the costs of transit fleet ownership and operations and how effective it is to convert transit fleets to alternative energy sources such as LNG and electricity.
+A younger generation with a preference for living in higher-density areas perceives the automobile as less attractive than the prior generations.
 Electronic fare systems are also making the utilization of public transit more convenient.
-A recent trend concerns the usage of incentives, such as point systems (e.g. air miles with purchase of a monthly pass), to promote public transit and influence consumer behavior.
-Yet, evidence underlines that the inflation-adjusted cost of using public transit is increasing, implying that the cost advantage of public transit over the automobile is not changing in a significant manner.
-If self-driving vehicles become a possibility, many highly subsidized transit systems may have limited competitive advantage.
-Under such circumstances, the fate of many surface public transit systems will be in question.
+A recent trend concerns the usage of incentives, such as point systems (e.g. air miles with the purchase of a monthly pass), to promote public transit and influence consumer behavior.
+Yet, evidence underlines that the inflation-adjusted cost of using public transit is increasing, implying that the cost advantage of public transit over the automobile is not changing significantly.
+If self-driving vehicles become widely available before the end of the 2020s, many highly subsidized transit systems may have a limited competitive advantage.
+Under such circumstances, the fate of many surface public transit systems will be questioned, particularly in suburban areas.